Nicole242/cse15l-lab-reports/lab-report-3-week-6.md

 This is a screenshot of me logging into my `cs15lsp22` account.
 I did this using `ssh ieng6` with my ssh-key and config file.

 ![Image]( LR3Alias.png)
 This is a screenshot of me adding the file `HelloWorld.java` to my course account.
 I did this using the `scp` command and my alias `ieng6`.
+(I chose to keep this as my alias)

 ![Image]()
 This is a screenshot of me copying the markdown-parse directory to my course account.
 I did this using the `scp -r` command.